rakhimov/scram/README.rst

 An experimental GUI front-end is under development using `Qt`_.

-In addition, a random fault tree generator script is provided to explore the performance of *SCRAM*.
+In addition, a complex-fault-tree-generator script is provided to explore the performance of *SCRAM*.

 A full description of *SCRAM* and its current capabilities